aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/documentation/deployment/README.md

 ## Define Configurations in `cdk.context.json`

 The `cdk.context.json` file allows you to specify configuration parameters for various components of your application.
-Below is an example configuration where we demonstrate renaming the model runner cluster, specifying a VPC to import, and which subnets to target for deploying into:
+Below is an example configuration where we demonstrate renaming the model runner cluster, specifying a custom role to import for the model runner ECS task role, specifying a VPC to import, and which subnets to target for deploying into:

 ```json
 {